-Licentiate in Divinity (STL)
+Licentiate in Divinity

-Programme Co-ordinator: Rev Dr Michael Shortall
+Director: Rev Dr Michael Shortall

 To obtain the Licentiate in Divinity (STL), two years' full time specialised study is required.
 The course and degree are designed for candidates who have attained honours standard, magna cum laude, in their previous theological studies.
 A part-time option is also possible.
-Part-time candidates may, with the approval of the Dean of Postgraduate Studies, take the course over three or four years.
+Part-time candidates may, with the approval of the Director, take the course over three or four years.